 The shared transport layer is built on eRPC [15], a fast, reliable RPC library that bypasses the kernel.
-All storage layers provide the same semi-structured data model and use hash tables to store the key-value pairs.
-They also all implement interactive transactions, as opposed to stored procedures.
+All storage layers use hash tables to store the key-value pairs.
 Each key-value entry has its own fine-grained lock, and reader and writer lists for concurrency control checks.
-We use the unordered\map container for various data structures and pthread read-write locks to protect them for concurrent access.
+We use the unordered_map container for various data structures and pthread read-write locks to protect them for concurrent access.